Skylarks Learning

 Return to top of page

-Poetry and Elizabethan Literature
+Elizabethan Literature & Poetry

-Students can expect significant input both in forming a detailed understanding of the core texts and developing skills to become increasingly competent writers.
-Our core reading for the written homework assignments will be The Roar on the Other Side and Richard II.
-We will delve into the Elizabethan classics of The Faerie Queene and Paradise Lost, and consider the value of modern historical fiction novels as we read Simon (set during the English Civil War).
+Children can expect significant input both in forming a detailed understanding of the core texts and developing skills to become increasingly confident writers.
+Our core reading provides a deep dive into poetry and an introduction to Shakespeare.
+We will explore the Elizabethan classics of The Faerie Queene and Paradise Lost, and consider the value of modern historical fiction novels as we read Simon (set during the English Civil War).
 Along the way, we will also enjoy extracts from Utopia by Thomas More, a selection of essays by Francis Bacon and pages from Samuel Pepys' diary - all provided as a PDF in the course materials.
-Considering such different styles of writing provides ample opportunity to explore the English Language topics that currently appear in GCSE exams.
+Considering such different styles of writing provides ample opportunity to cover the teaching syllabus for an IGCSE in English Language.

 Reading will include